One Tool, Many Languages: Language-Parametric Transformation with Incremental Parametric Syntax: Introduction

+An old idea for building multi-language tools is to translate each language into some \emph{intermediate representation}.
+This works for writing analyses and code-generators, but is a poor fit for source-to-source transformation, which must preserve information.

-By composing it with the \code{lower} and \code{lift} functions, this allows a programmer to turn a single generic transform \code{transform :: IR -> IR} into multiple language-specific transforms \code{transform_J :: Java -> Java}, \code{transform_C :: C -> C}, etc. A close reader can already see that this approach makes a promise which is too good to be true: note that one can compose the \code{lower} and \code{lift} functions to get a translation from any language to any other!
+Conceptually, the IR approach to analysis is to provide a family of \code{lower} functions of type \code{C -> IR, Java -> IR}, etc, which transform each language into the IR, along with an \code{analyze} function of type \code{IR -> AnalysisResult}.
+Similarly, the IR approach to code generation provides a term of type \code{IR}, and \code{lift} functions of type \code{IR -> C, IR -> Java, IR -> Python}, etc. The natural extension to transformation is to implement a \code{transform} function of type \code{IR -> IR}, and compose it with the \code{lower} and \code{lift} functions to get language-specific transforms of type \code{Java -> Java, C -> C}, etc. But this makes a promise which is too good to be true: one can compose the \code{lower} and \code{lift} functions to get a translation from any language to any other!

-Roughly speaking, there are two ways to construct this IR.
-One is to normalize everything to lower-level representation, i.e.: the least-common-denominator of all the languages.
-This is the approach taken by most compilers, as well as bytecodes such as LLVM.
-Doing this will necessarily destroy information.
-As a common example, if the IR abstracts multiple kinds of loops into \code{while} loops, then any source-to-source transform which passes through the IR will convert all loops into \code{while} loops, even if the transformation otherwise doesn't modify the loop.
-The other approach, seen in frameworks such as Clang and WALA, is to embed the \emph{union} of all concepts in the languages into the IR, putting language-specific nodes into the ``common'' representation.
+The catch is that tools that implement this approach ``mutilate'' the program.
+Most commonly, the IR will be some kind of least common denominator of the supported languages, seen in frameworks like SAIL \cite{Dillig2009SailSA} and BAP \cite{Brumley2011BAPAB}, and bytecodes such as LLVM \cite{Lattner2004LLVMAC} and the JVM \cite{lindholm2014java}.
+If the IR only supports \code{while}-loops, then any transformation through this \code{IR} will convert all loops into \code{while}-loops, even if the transformation has nothing to do with loops.
+Information about the original program has been lost.
+The alternative is for the IR to be a union of all concepts of the languages.
 The Clang AST, for instance, contains separate node types for both Objective-C and C++ exception-handling.
-This approach essentially still requires the user to write a transformation separately for each language: it can use the same node to represent similar constructs in different languages {\emph only if} they are exactly identical.
-It also allows the representation of invalid programs (by, e.g.: freely mixing Objective-C and C++ concepts), and necessitates that the \code{lift} functions be partial.
+This approach essentially still requires the user to write a transformation separately for each language: it can use the same node to represent similar constructs in different languages \textit{only if} they are exactly identical.
+And, among its many other drawbacks, it still loses information about what's \emph{not} in the program (e.g.: Java contains no pointer arithmetic, which simplifies analysis).